IAmAnthem/CanineCalculations/ReadMe.md

   - Other known values for that pet should still help you refine your unknown
 - v0.82 - Fix incorrect casting of Nimbleness, still need test for partial-knowns
 - v0.83 - Add GUI selector to pick character / pet before pasting in comparison
+- v0.90 - Refactor everything using Windows Presentation Framework (WPF)

-# How To Get and Run the Script (Stat-Canine.ps1)
+# How To Get and Run the Script (Canine-Comparator-GUI.ps1)
 If you're already familiar with github, you don't need directions!
 If you are not, try this.

 Pet-Relations.ps1 is just a starter and isn't really deeply tested.

-Stat-Canine.ps1 should be working if you have good data to start from
+Canine-Comparator-GUI.ps1 should be working if you have good data to start from
 - From the repository main page: https://github.com/IAmAnthem/CanineCalculations
 - Look for the Code button and click the down-carat
 - Select the Download ZIP option
 - Extract the zipfile contents to wherever
 - Navigate to that folder in Windows Explorer
 - Open KNOWNS.csv and copy the formatting out to a new file like MyPets.csv or something is a good idea
-  - Partially known pets should now be working (i.e. if a trait is "10-20" I mark it unsolved and skip during comparison)
+  - Partially known pets should now be working (i.e. if a trait is "10-20" or "10 to 20" I mark it unsolved and skip during comparison)
-- Right click on Stat-Canine.ps1 and select Run with PowerShell
+- Right click on Canine-Comparator-GUI.ps1 and select Run with PowerShell
   - If you get a warning that the script is unsigned and you can't run it, you need to change the ExecutionPolicy
   - Right Click the Windows Start button
   - Click Windows PowerShell
-  - Type 'Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
+  - Type `'Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
   - Try running the script again

-# Operations within Stat-Canine.ps1
+# Operations within Canine-Comparator-GUI.ps1
+- Click Load Database
   - Select a CSV file to use as your data source (KNOWNS.csv included to show you format, suggest you use your own file like MyPets.csv)
+  - PROTIP: You can actually programmatically retrieve a CSV from Google Docs
+    - I might add this with some sort of saved-configuration file so you can set up your source and pull it fresh each time
+    - Note for me: `curl 'https://docs.google.com/spreadsheets/d/<yourkey>/export?exportFormat=csv',`
-- Select the direction you will be operating in
+- Select the radio button indicating the direction you will be operating in
   - Example:  Dasher is an NPC and changes every time it spawns
     - if you did "compare my pet to dasher", the direction would be "Known to Unknown"
     - if you did "compare dasher to my pet", the diection would be "Unknown to Known"
-- Select the KNOWN pet in your comparison by number
+- Select the KNOWN pet in your comparison by picking from the dropdown list
-- The text-entry window appears, the title bar reminds you the direction it expects to see
+- To the right is a big text-entry window
-  - Paste in the entire comparison block and click OK (or hit ENTER) for the comparison to be processed
+  - Paste in the entire comparison block
+  - Click Process Comparison for math and display operations
     - All comparison text **must be certain**
       - From the player's perspective, you should see **You are certain that...**
       - If you are listening to someone compare out loud, make sure THEY saw the **certain** message
         - Bug Paldin about getting 'out loud' to include **"Playername says: I am certain that *target* is:"**
 ```
   compare fox 2 to petname
 You look hard at a very large merle grey trained fox comparing to a very